 vii) number of woodcock seen and heard (when you see and hear a bird at the same time)

 ix) type of woodland (broadleaved / coniferous / mixed)

-All observers will need to obtain permission to cross any private land and must follow any Health and Safety Guidelines.
+It is recommended that all observers obtain permission to cross any private land and follow any Health and Safety Guidelines.